sahilmalhotra0510/io/charts/charts.md

 -->

 Then build the widget libraries.

-Note: the "io" repo already has the pre-built "[build](../build/)" folder.
+Or your can copy the pre-built "[io/build](../build/)" folder which already contains the json API files.

 <!--
 This no longer occurs